Andrewodwyer/project3-battleships/README.md

 The live game can be seen here: https://battleship-project3-a-133f293668e9.herokuapp.com/

+## Project Goal

+- I wanted to design a terminal based battleship game that followed the same

 ## Research

 I got the information on the game from https://en.wikipedia.org/wiki/Battleship_(game) and https://battleship.fandom.com/wiki/Battleship_(game)